mabarbour/genes-to-foodweb-stability/code/README.md

 ## `glm-ftest.R`

 Contains the function `glm.ftest.v2` to conduct an analysis of deviance and *F*-tests on the appropriate error term for generalized linear models.
-This function was used to produce Tables S1-S4 in the Supplementary Material, as well as the mulinomial ANOVA GLMs presented in the main text of the paper.
+This function was used to produce Tables S1-S3 and S5 in the Supplementary Material.

 ## `plot-feasibility-domain.R`